-If you live in a city, near an airport or footie stadium, or anywhere where parking's pricey, your driveway may be paved with gold.
+If you live in a city, near an airport or train station, or anywhere where parking's pricey, your driveway might just be paved with gold.
 Rent out a parking space and you could make £200 a month or more.

-Here's a quick tip, but you can find more, plus the list of the big parking sites to try and what to watch out for, in the Rent Your Parking Space guide.
+Here's a quick tip, but you can find more, plus a list of the big parking sites to try and what to watch out for, in the Rent Your Parking Space guide.

 Don't just go for the first quote you get.
-It's possible to make big savings by ringing round local garages for the cheapest quote on the ones you want, then see if you can lower the price further by haggling it down.
+You can make big savings by ringing round local garages for the cheapest quote on the ones you want, then see if you can lower the price further by haggling it down.

 This can make a big difference to the price, particularly if you're replacing more than one tyre.
-Here are a few success stories from the forums for inspiration:
+Here's a success story from the forums for inspiration:

 I rang around and then asked Kwik Fit to price match – got my two tyres down from £165 per tyre to £128 fitted, tracked and balanced.

 Should I get premium tyres?
-The AA's told us a driver changing all four tyres for AA-grade tyres, doing 9,000 miles a year with a fuel consumption of 30mpg, could save about £180 on fuel a year.
-However, as grade AA tyres are generally pricier, weigh up any extra cost carefully before shelling out.
+The AA's told us a driver changing all four tyres for AA-grade tyres, doing 9,000 miles a year with a fuel consumption of 30mpg, could save about £130 on fuel a year.
+However, as AA-grade tyres are generally pricier, weigh up any extra cost carefully before shelling out.

 If you're a Tesco shopper, hoard your Clubcard points and you can use them to get cheap breakdown cover.

 How does it work?
-Spend Tesco Clubcard vouchers on goods or services listed in its Rewards brochure and you get back up to four times their face value.
+Spend Tesco Clubcard vouchers on goods or services listed in its Clubcard Boost brochure and you get back three times their face value.

 Which policies can I get?
 One of the deals offered is an RAC roadside recovery policy, meaning you can sometimes get it at about a third of the high street cost.
-Not all the usual packages are available – see the Tesco Clubcard RAC table for the range on offer.
+Not all the usual packages are available – see what's on offer in our top-pick breakdown cover.

 For every year you don't claim on your insurance you get a discount, which can make a big difference to costs.
 If you claim, you usually lose two years off this discount – a deliberate tactic to encourage you not to claim.

-You can get a protected no claims discount so claims don't impact the discount.
-Some schemes also offer an accelerated no-claims bonus, eg, giving a year's bonus after 10 months, such as Admiral's* Bonus Accelerator.
-See Protect Your No Claims Bonus.
+You can get a protected no-claims discount so claims don't impact the discount.
+Some schemes also offer an accelerated no-claims bonus, eg, giving a year's bonus after 10 months, such as Admiral's Bonus Accelerator.
+See Why do No-Claims Discounts Need to be Protected?

-- Beware price rises.
-Remember, if you have an accident, even if you don't claim, in order to keep your no claims discount, you should report it or risk invalidating your insurance.
+Beware price rises.
+Remember, if you have an accident, even if you don't claim, in order to keep your no-claims discount, you should report it, otherwise you risk invalidating your insurance.